saulpierotti/markdown_notebook/ADS.md

 	* It is pretty efficient
 	* It is globally optimal if the probelm has optimal substructure and it exhibits the greedy choice property
 	* Even when it gives a sub-optimal solution, for some problems this can be acceptable!
+		* This is true especially when I can give a bound to the distance between the greedy solution and the globally optimal solution
 * Disadvantages of a greedy strategy
 	* Only few problems exhibit the greedy choice property